JetBrains/kotlin-web-site/docs/reference/null-safety.md

 Kotlin's type system is aimed to eliminate `NullPointerException`'s from our code.
 The only possible causes of NPE's may be

 * An explicit call to `throw NullPointerException()`
+* Usage of the `!!` operator that is described below
 * External Java code has caused it
 * There's some data inconsistency with regard to initialization (an uninitialized *this* available in a constructor is used somewhere)